top of page

 "That field was awful," said Mike Ringgenberg, a Missouri linebacker in 1990.
 "I don’t care if you played on that field day in and day out, practiced on it, played on it.
 Your footing didn’t get any better.
 You just learned to slip and get back up."

-During that final Colorado drive, with the game and chance to continue pursuing a national title on the line, the television broadcast crew began taking unvarnished shots at the field conditions.
-After one of the Buffaloes’ wide receivers lost his footing and crashed down on a play in which he would have been wide open, play-by-play man Les Shapiro became incensed.
+During that final Colorado drive, with the game and the chance to continue pursuing a national title on the line, the television broadcast crew began taking unvarnished shots at the field conditions.
+After one of the Buffaloes’ wide receivers had lost his footing and crashed down on a play in which he would have been wide open, play-by-play man Les Shapiro became incensed.

 “Maybe they should rip up this turf, the way everyone is falling down on it,” he said.
 “How frustrating is this if you’re a C.U.
 Buff?”

-Colorado head coach Bill McCartney, a former Missouri football player who had helped battle the Tigers into two Orange Bowls in the early 1960s, would go ballistic over the field after the game.
+Colorado head coach Bill McCartney, a former Missouri player who had helped battle the Tigers into two Orange Bowls in the early 1960s, would go ballistic over the field after the game.

 “The biggest story is not how the game ended, it’s that field,” McCartney shouted, red-faced, and bug-eyed during the press conference.
 “That field is glass.
 That field was not playable."